 There is no dearth of camera apps on the Play store, but Camera 2 promises to be different.
 Developed by the folks behind the popular Paper Camera app, Camera 2 is billed as an “ultimate real-time effects app”.
 It offers a host of filters like old computer monitors, Sci-fi and more.

 Here comes the second mobile web browser in the list, and this time, by one of my favorite browser companies.
 This is for those users who were left unhappy with Opera adapting Chrome Webkit into its mobile browser.
-The classic brings back the old non-webkit version with the same old features like Speed dial, text wrapping and others.
+The classic brings back the old non-WebKit version with the same old features like Speed dial, text wrapping, and others.

 Tired of onscreen keyboards?
 Don’t feel like buying extra hardware like a docking cradle or Bluetooth keyboard?
 Remote Keyboard allows you to connect your desktop computer’s keyboard via wlan/USB to your android device and control it comfortably.
-With this app, you can not only type, but also copy&paste text between the machines in both directions.
+With this app, you can not only type but also copy&paste text between the machines in both directions.

 Duolingo has been quite popular on iOS as a free language learning app and now forays into Android as well.
 Learn Spanish, French, German, Portuguese, Italian, and English absolutely for free.
 Highly recommended from our side.

-We covered NarcoGuerra in our weekly roundup of best iPhone apps yesterday, and obviously it warrants a place here as well.
+We covered NarcoGuerra in our weekly roundup of best iPhone apps yesterday, and obviously, it warrants a place here as well.
 This indie game focuses on the war on drugs in Mexico, putting players in the position of the Mexican authorities as they try to defeat the drug cartels, as well as corruption within their own police force.

-Yet another game which we covered in our weekly roundup of best iOS apps is After Earth.
+Yet another game that we covered in our weekly roundup of best iOS apps is After Earth.
 Based on the TV show featuring Will Smith and his son Jayden, this endless runner game has 20 missions to play, and carries nifty-looking graphics.